Alwatr/containers/alpine/README.md

 # Alwatr Alpine Container

-The unofficial docker container image for Alpine Linux packaged by Alwatr.
-The image is only 5MB and has access to a package repository that is much more featureful than other BusyBox based images.
+This is a lightweight Linux image for use in containerized applications.
+It includes only the necessary packages and dependencies to keep the image size small and efficient, packaged by Alwatr.

 ## Usage